ChenZhu-Xie/1A2B_3C_4A5B/README.md

 ## Inplementation
 * The detailed process can be found in "Xcz - Operating Instructions for Two Programs.mp4"
     * If any difficulties is encountered, prioritize watching this video to find solutions
-1. Use Visual C ++ 6.0 to open "Xcz - A 1~9-order 10-dimensional decryption game_v1.03_Beta.cpp", to be more precise,
+1. Open "Xcz - A 1~9-order 10-dimensional decryption game_v1.03_Beta.cpp" with Visual C ++ 6.0, more precisely,
     * using `Microsoft Visual Studio C++ 6.0\Common\MSDev98\Bin\MSDEV.EXE`.
     * [VC6.0 Download & Setup](https://mp.weixin.qq.com/s/6YNbpj6RlCNh9zZd5K1wQA); Higher version of C++ is recommended, but may not be able to run this project?
 2. Use "sscom32.exe" to interact with the F350 Learning Board